Automated Function Point Estimation

 Story Points

-Story points are a variable, subjective, gameable non-standard proxy for effort estimates, they are rather like “ideal days” for a person on a given team, at a particular point in time.
-They are unsuitable, in fact dangerous to use as an management metric, except as a loose indicator.
-Whilst the discussion around why one story might be higher than another, is valuable, we discourage the use of story points themselves.
+Story points are a variable, subjective, gameable, non-standard proxy for effort estimates.
+They simulate “ideal days” for a single person on a given team, at a single point in time.
+They are unsuitable—even dangerous—to use as a management metric, except as a very loose indicator.
+Whilst the discussion around why one story might be better than another is valuable, we discourage the use of story points overall.

 Story Counts

-Having analysed hundreds of thousands of stories, we have shown that they tend to vary in size from 0 – 100+ CFP.
-The size distribution tends to be unpredictable too.
-It is therefore unwise to use story count as anything but a loose indicator of magnitude.
+After analysing hundreds of thousands of stories, we have proven that they tend to vary in size from 0 – 100+ CFP.
+The size distribution can be quite unpredictable too.
+It is therefore unwise to use story count as anything but (again) a loose indicator of magnitude.

 Gartner Fast Function Points

 Gartner FFP was created by Gartner to make functional sizing faster and easier.
-The methodology is proprietary.
-Unlike, COSMIC and IFPUG, It is not an ISO standard.
+This methodology is proprietary, and unlike COSMIC and IFPUG, it is not an ISO standard.
 Gartner created a version 2 and a version 3 of FFP.
-The two versions are substantially different from each other and v2 counts are not comparable to v3 counts.
+The two versions are substantially different from each other; v2 counts are not comparable to v3 counts.
 We are only aware of its use in Italy.